Note the pipe operator in this

 constrained to hit particular point(s) at particular time(s) (i.e.,

-arguments, one for specifying a vector of forced times, and the second a
+specifying a vector of forced times, and the second a vector of forced

 At this point we can see a plot of our nascent path, by simply using